atomisthq/docs/docs/developer/prerequisites.md

 atomist config
 ```

-The `atomist config` command will prompt you for your Slack team ID
+The `atomist config` command will prompt you for your Atomist
-and your GitHub credentials.
-Your GitHub credentials are only used to
+workspace ID and your GitHub credentials.
+Your GitHub credentials are
-authenticate to GitHub so the personal access token can be created.
+only used to authenticate to GitHub so the personal access token can
-Atomist does not retain your GitHub credentials and the generated
+be created.
+Atomist does not retain your GitHub credentials and the
-personal access token is only stored on your local system.
+generated personal access token is only stored on your local system.

 ### The hard way